carlansell94/ebay-sync/README.md

 * Includes basic support for eBay digital signatures

 ## Notes
-* The feedback sync is currently limited to orders in the past 60 days - after which, a buyer can't leave feedback.
-It could be updated/removed, however, which is not currently handled.
+* The feedback sync currently fetches all feedback for a seller, updating records which already exist in the database.
+There is currently no link to the relevent sales record, due to eBay changing the format of legacy order IDs.
+A more long-term fix will be explored in a future update.
 * Postage pricing must be added manually - even if the label is purchased through eBay.
 * Fulfillment carrier name is based on the carrier chosen by the buyer.
 This will need to be updated manually should you use a different carrier.
 * eBay fee refunds must be entered manually.